siderolabs/talos/website/content/docs/v0.13/Virtualized Platforms/proxmox.md

 ### Without DHCP server

 To apply the machine configurations in maintenance mode, VM has to have IP on the network.
-So you can set it on boot time manualy.
+So you can set it on boot time manually.

 <img src="/images/proxmox-guide/maintenance-mode-grub-menu.png" width="600px">